 Solid, Transparent or Color Wash

-Allow the painted fabric to dry for 3-5 days, and then heat-set to make the colors permanent.
+- Heat Setting – Allow the painted fabric to dry for 3-5 days, and then heat-set to make the colors permanent.
 Set your iron to the proper setting for the fabric.
 Place a piece Parchment Paper on your ironing surface, put the fabric paint-side down on the parchment Paper and press.
-When you think you have heat-set long enough, do it some more.
+Take your time.
+When you think you have heat-set long enough, that much longer.
 You cannot over heat-set, but to under heat-set is really bad.